Muon Optimizes Under Spectral Norm Constraints: Main results

 Perhaps surprisingly, due to decoupled weight decay, \lionk{} optimizers do not minimize the original loss function.
 Instead, they minimize the regularized objective where $\calK^*$ denotes the convex conjugate of $\calK$.
 Leveraging this property of \lionk{}, we conclude that \muon{} is implicitly solving the constrained optimization problem where the spectral norm $\normop{\cdot}$, defined as $\normop{\mx}=\vsig_1(\mx)$, is known to be the dual norm of $\normtr{\cdot}$.

 Despite the general \lionk{} framework, \muon{}'s use of the nondifferentiable nuclear norm casts unique challenges in providing convergence guarantees.
-In this work, we provide an analysis tailored to \muon{} and rigorously establish that the iterates of \eqref{eq:muon_update} converge to a KKT point of \eqref{eq:constrained}.
+In this work, we provide an analysis tailored to \muon{} and rigorously establish that the iterates of \eqref{eq:muon_update} converge to the set of KKT points of \eqref{eq:constrained}.

 To give a quick overview of the results, we first note that the KKT points of \eqref{eq:constrained} can be characterized by the KKT score function